Here's the link to the post:

 Hanging on for the ultimate ride--God's great adventure.www.melaniedobson.com

-The author of eleven contemporary and historical novels, Melanie Dobson lives with her family in the beautiful Pacific Northwest.
-Her latest novel is Where the Trail Ends.
+The author of fourteen contemporary and historical novels, Melanie Dobson lives with her family in the beautiful Pacific Northwest.
+Her latest novels are Shadows of Ladenbrooke Manor and Chateau of Secrets.
 More info at www.melaniedobson.com

 Elizabeth tried to get outside, but she’d never visited this woman’s home before.
 In the darkness, and the dust, she didn’t know which way to go, and she couldn’t see or hear her friend.
 When she finally made it to the front gate, it was locked.
 She was trapped inside the compound.